 We have years of experience measuring moisture content and the effects of moisture build-up in a variety of applications and industries.
 Our experts can conduct testing to specific industry standards

-or design a custom protocol based on your product or material’s exact service environment.
+or design a custom protocol based on your product or material’s exact service environment, as well as investigate the moisture uptake/absorption of specific polymer materials.

 We have extensive sample preparation